Hypothermia (film): Plot

 On an icy lake, Ray Pelletier is looking for an ice fishing spot when he falls through the ice.
 Inside the lakeside cabin, his wife Helen, son David, and David's girlfriend Gina talk.
 Helen asks David and Gina about their plans after college, which involve joining the Peace Corps and going to Uganda.

 The three go outside looking for Ray, who has passed out from exhaustion after escaping the lake.

 They return to the cabin, where Gina examines him.
 Ray wakes up and assures everyone he is fine.
-The creature, which earlier watches Ray struggle in the water, observes the family.
+The creature, which earlier watched Ray struggle in the water, observes the family.

 The next day, the family drills through the ice as the creature watches from underneath.
-Another family consisting of Steve Cote and his son Jr. set up for ice fishing, with a truck and a trailer.
-Soon after, the Cotes spots the underwater creature and unsuccessfully chase after it on snowmobiles.
+Another family consisting of Steve Cotes and his son Jr. set up for ice fishing, with a truck and a trailer.
+Soon after, the Cotes spot the underwater creature and unsuccessfully chase after it on snowmobiles.

-The two groups briefly socialize.
-Later, while walking back to their fishing hole, the Pelletier sees the creature heading straight for the men.
+The two groups briefly socialise.
+Later, while walking back to their fishing hole, the Pelletier family see the creature heading straight for the men.
 Jr. attempts to reel it in, but it pulls him down.
 The others rescue Jr., who has a huge gash on his arm and Steve takes him inside the trailer.
 Steve believes the creature can sense vibrations and is eating everything in the lake.

 Steve invites the Pelletier family to dinner.
 During dinner, Steven Jr. begins to feel disoriented, and his wound squirts blood onto Gina.
 They treat the wound, which looks infected.
 Steven Jr. insists the creature has legs and is not a fish.
 The family urges Steve to take him to the hospital, but he refuses, implying Jr. does not need a doctor.

 Later, Ray, Steve and David run a motor on the ice to disorient the creature.
 When Jr. comes out from the trailer and collapses, the creature drags him into the water.
 Steve jumps in after him, but sees that his son is dead.
 Ray jumps in and retrieves Steve.